numenta/htmpapers/biorxiv/going_beyond_the_point_neuron/README.md

 ### Prerequisites

 All the scripts in this directory were implemented using python 3.8.
 See [requirements.txt](./requirements.txt) for extra dependencies.
-When using anaconda virtual environment all you need to do is run the following command and conda will install everything for you.
+When using anaconda virtual environment, run the following command and conda will install everything for you.
 See environment.yml:

      conda env create

+Once you have activated your virtual environment, run the following command before proceeding with experiments:

+     ray stop; ray start --head

 ### Experiment configurations